 Click the link on the left hand side, or CLICK HERE to begin your Girl Scout Gold Award process.
 There is a lot of useful information in explaining the award.
 We strongly recommend leaders and volunteers listen to the Tutorial as well.

 Select a Take Action project that addresses a need in the community, provides service to non-Girl Scouts and is not something you have worked on previously.

-Submit a proposal to the review committee by the first of any month.
+Submit the online gogold application to the review committee by the first of any month.

 Meet with Girl Scout Gold Award Review Committee for project approval.

-Once your Take Action project is completed, submit the Final Report from GSCB’s Gold Award Workbook.
+Once your Take Action project is completed, submit the Final Report from the online gogold application.

 Girls earning the Girl Scout Gold Award will receive their awards at the annual On My Honor Ceremony.

 All Girl Scout Seniors or Ambassadors who submit a Girl Scout Gold Award proposal must go before the Girl Scout Gold Award Committee to obtain project approval.
 Proposals must be submitted by the first business day of the month in order to be reviewed